amitbhsingh/hackbyte/README.md

 # _Hackbyte Preparation_

-##### This repo has all the files that were created used during the hackbyte event organized by the loblaws and microsoft
+##### This repo has all the files that were created during the hackbyte event organized by the loblaws and microsoft
 # **Resources**
 > ## [Provided by Microsoft & Loblaws](https://github.com/amitbhsingh/hackbyte/tree/master/HBinstructions)
 > ##[Photos from event](https://photos.google.com/share/AF1QipM34X23VVCab81exg6ZStDZJ6x4YkGvsZpjbzFI4ldtO-htqoneQuuLDEZ3WngBhg?key=WDA5aTRXUXJ1THBSTkRqblBfZG9hMlYySnhPZ29n)